-TCP/IP’s most updated model includes the following five layers.
+TCP/IP’s most updated model includes the following four layers.
 All collaborate for the same purpose, the transmission of data.

 - Transport layer.
 It defines the amount of data and the rate for transporting data correctly.
 It receives messages from the application layer, divides them into pieces, transports them, re-builds them following the proper sequence, and solves possible issues to guarantee their integrity and proper delivery.
 TCP operates in this layer.

 - Internet layer.
 The internet layer, also known as the IP or network layer (not to be confused with the network access layer), is in charge of sending packets and ensuring that data is transferred as precisely as possible.
 As it controls the direction and pace of traffic, it is somewhat similar to a traffic controller on a road.
 Additionally, it supplies the procedural steps and functionalities for transferring data sequences.
 This layer’s protocols include IPv4, IPv6, ICMP, and ARP.

 - Network access layer: The OSI model’s data link layer and physical layer are combined to form the network access layer.
 It outlines the process through which data is actually transferred over the network.
 It also covers how hardware components that physically interact with a network, such as twisted-pair copper wire, optical fiber, and coaxial cable, transmit data via optical or electrical means.
 The network access layer is the bottom layer in the TCP/IP model.

 What is the difference between TCP and IP?